 Exit-intent UGC: a last, honest word to the leaving shopper

-The standard exit-intent overlay offers a discount to a shopper who looked ready to leave.
-It sometimes works, and it quietly teaches your most engaged shoppers that hovering toward the exit produces a coupon.
-There is a more honest last word available.
+The standard exit-intent overlay throws a discount at a shopper who looked ready to leave.
+It sometimes works, and it quietly teaches your most engaged shoppers that drifting toward the exit produces a coupon.
+There is a better last word on the table.

-Plenty of shoppers leave with an unresolved doubt, not a price problem, "is this actually good?", "will it be right for me?".
-A discount answers a question they were not asking, and trains a bad habit.
+Plenty of shoppers leave with an unresolved doubt rather than a price problem: "is this actually good?", "will it be right for me?".
+A discount answers a question they were not asking and trains a bad habit at the same time.
 Customer proof answers the question they actually had.
+This is the same doubt-versus-cost split that shows up in reducing cart abandonment with social proof: you cannot proof your way past a shipping bill, but you can proof your way past a hesitation.

 Proof instead of a coupon